Kurukshetra War: Background

 The Mahābhārata recounts the lives and deeds of several generations of a ruling dynasty known as the Kuru clan.
 Central to the epic is a dynastic conflict between two branches of this family—the five Pandava brothers and their cousins, the hundred Kauravas—over the throne of Hastinapura.
-The climactic battle takes place at Kurukshetra, literally the “field of the Kurus,” also called Dharmakshetra (“field of dharma”).
+The climactic battle takes place at Kurukshetra, literally the "field of the Kurus", also called Dharmakshetra ("field of dharma").
 According to the text, the site was chosen because sins committed there would be absolved due to the land’s sanctity.

 The war narrative occupies nearly one-fifth of the Mahābhārata, primarily in its sixth to tenth books (parvas).
-Krishna plays a pivotal role as mediator and as Arjuna’s charioteer.
+Krishna plays a pivotal role as mediator and as Arjuna's charioteer.
 On the eve of battle, when Arjuna hesitates to fight his relatives and teachers, Krishna delivers a discourse on duty and existence, later compiled as the Bhagavad Gītā.

 The conflict begins after failed negotiations to divide the kingdom.
 Both sides gather powerful allies from across the subcontinent: the Pandavas are supported by Drupada and Shikhandi, while the Kauravas are aided by Bhīṣma, Drona, Karna, and Shalya.

 Historicity and dating

 The historicity of the war remains the subject of scholarly discussion.
 The Battle of the Ten Kings, mentioned in the Rigveda, may have formed the core of the Kurukshetra war's story.
-The war was greatly expanded and modified in the Mahabharata's account, which makes it dubious.
+The war was greatly expanded and modified in the Mahabharatas account, which makes it dubious.
 Attempts have been made to assign a historical date to the Kurukshetra war, with research suggesting c.
 1000 BCE.
 However, popular tradition claims that the war marks the transition to the Kali Yuga, dating it to c.
 3102 BCE.

-The approximate extent of Āryāvarta during the late Vedic period (ca. 1100-500 BCE).
+The approximate extent of Āryāvarta during the late Vedic period (c.
+1100-500 BCE).
 Aryavarta was limited to northwest India and the western Ganges plain, while Greater Magadha in the east was habitated by non-Vedic Indo-Aryans, who gave rise to Jainism and Buddhism.